FangzhouYuan/alphafold-pegasus/README.md

 stage using the Alphafold model parameters.
 The workflow is currently limited to the Alphafold `monomer-system` model preset by default.
 The workflow is set to run in `sharedfs` mode with no input staging and symlinking turned on.

-## Steps to setup ACCESS resources
+## Steps for setup on ACCESS resources
 If you are planning to run the workflow on ACCESS resources with [PSC Bridges](https://ondemand.bridges2.psc.edu.) as the resource allocation provider, please follow the steps shown below :
 * To get started, point your browser to https://access.pegasus.isi.edu and log in using the ACCESS Pegasus credentials.
   Use the [ACCESS Pegasus Documentation](https://access-ci.atlassian.net/wiki/spaces/ACCESSdocumentation/pages/129140407/ACCESS+Pegasus)